wghost/PatcherGUI/README.md

   PatcherGUI
   PatcherGUIReadme.txt
 ```
-DecompressLZO and PatchUPK are part of UPKUtils project: https://github.com/wghost/UPKUtils
+DecompressLZO and PatchUPK are part of UPKUtils project: https://github.com/wghost/UPKUtils You need to build those separately and manually place them into binaries directory.

+By default PatcherGUI looks for DecompressLZO and PatchUPK inside binaries directory, but this can be changed with "Advanced -> Settings" menu option.